Shoppers' fury at private parking warden's aggressive clamping in West Auckland

 "If the evidence is found to be sufficient the owing amount may be waived and the paid amount may be returned in full.
 If the appeal is unsuccessful, they are welcomed to dispute this by law," the company added in a statement sent to the Herald.

-Elite Parking Services defended the incident relating to a Herald reporter that was caught on video saying "the person whose car was clamped was seen leaving the carpark at some point and left their car on the property".
+Elite Parking Services defended the incident relating to a Herald reporter saying "the person whose car was clamped was seen leaving the carpark at some point and left their car on the property".

 "Upon returning and calling the call centre, this person was then told that if they can show their receipts to the staff member on site, they would be voided.